8-inch gun M1: Service

 The gun was assigned to non-divisional battalions, eight of which were eventually organized, trained and equipped.
 Each consisted of six guns, organized into three batteries of two gun sections each.
+However, due to the difficulty of maintaining and finding replacement barrels, it was common to have only half the guns active at one time, being supplanted by 240mm howitzers due to their mechanical similarity and transport methods.
+These battalions were designated as the 153rd, 243rd, 256th, 268th, 570th, 573rd, and 780th Field Artillery Battalions in operational reports.

-Five battalions saw service in Europe or Italy (153rd, 243rd, 256th, 268th, and 575th) and three in the Pacific (570th, 573rd, and 780th).
-They first saw action in Italy in April 1944 at the Anzio beachhead when Battery B of the 575th Field Artillery Battalion was attached to the 698th Field Artillery Battalion.
+Five battalions saw service in Europe or Italy (the 153rd, 243rd, 256th, 268th, and 575th) and three in the Pacific (the 570th, 573rd, and 780th).
+First seeing action in Italy in April 1944 at the Anzio beachhead when Battery B of the 575th Field Artillery Battalion was attached to the 698th Field Artillery Battalion.
 Battery A of the 575th also went to the Cassino front attached to the 697th Field Artillery Battalion, and was used in the counter-battery role against long-range German 170 mm guns.

-By September 1944, the 8-inch guns of the 575th had been withdrawn from Italy, and soon saw action in Europe where they were particularly effective against fortified targets and in counter-battery fire against German long-range artillery.
-At St. Malo, France, two battalions of 8-inch guns participated in the siege.
+By September 1944, the 8-inch guns of the 575th had been withdrawn from Italy, and soon saw action in France where they were particularly effective against fortified targets and in counter-battery fire against German long-range artillery.

+During the Battle of Saint-Malo, two batteries of the 243rd Field Artillery Battalion of 8-inch guns participated in the siege in support of the 83rd Infantry Division.
 The 8-inch guns scored direct hits on the walls of the ancient citadel.
+Notably, improvised firing positions were dug that allowed for a direct-fire engagement of the Citadel, where C Battery of the 243rd advanced to within 2,400 yards and fired 540 shells.
+The high velocity of the gun allowed the 243rd to effectively nullify the defenses to the south of the Citadel, as fire was directed at gun ports, openings, and other weak spots in the fortress.
+A fire engulfed the town of Saint-Malo during the bombardment - first assumed to be started by the German defenders - was later found to be caused by this artillery bombardment.

-In the Siegfried Line campaign, the 8-inch guns, adjusted by aerial observers, knocked out two bridges over the Roer River.
-At the end of the war, the battalions were deactivated and the guns moved into storage; however, they were never again used in action and eventually disposed.
+In the Siegfried Line campaign, in support of the American 3rd Infantry Division, the 8-inch guns adjusted by aerial observers, were successful in destroying two bridges over the Roer River.
+At the end of the war, the battalions were deactivated and the guns moved into storage; however, they were never again used in action and were eventually disposed of.
+Three surviving guns have also been deactivated and emplaced for historical purposes.

 Seventeen guns were supplied to Great Britain.